Wealthsimple Says AI Needs More Financial Context. Here's the Missing Part.

 That is the difference between generic AI advice and connected financial context.
 Same model.
 Same question.
 Better input.

+The AI connects through tokens.
 If you are not comfortable linking bank accounts at all, CSV and PDF statement imports work too.
 The AI access works the same way regardless of how the data got into the system.

 That is a better answer than "be careful when pasting."
+And it is the part most AI-for-finance articles still leave out.

 Ready to take control of your finances?